JJRasmussen/memoryCard/README.md

 I use the perenual API which can return 30 unique plants in each API call.

-### Below is a list of problems and solutions I had working with the API
+## Below is a list of issues I encountered in creating the website along with my solutions.

+### Perenual

 #### In the free tier I have access to 100 calls/day.
 If I run out of calls the game cannot be played.
 Solution: